 Diversity, equity and inclusion are a top priority for FSU students.
 Showcasing your organization's commitment by bringing representatives to campus from diverse backgrounds is an ideal way to attract strong applicants.
-For more details on the FSU Career Center's diversity and inclusion promise, visit career.fsu.edu/about-us/diversity-and-inclusion.

-STAFF YOUR BOOTH APPROPRIATELY - PREPARE FOR PEAKS & VALLEYS
+STAFF YOUR BOOTH APPROPRIATELY -PREPARE FOR PEAKS & VALLEYS